WFP-VAM/.github/profile/README.md

 > [!IMPORTANT]
 > **FOR WFP STAFF**
 >
-> Make sure to [setup your account](https://github.com/WFP-VAM/ram-data-science-tools-docs/blob/main/docs/how-to/set-up-github-account.md) and request to be added to the WFP-VAM GitHub organization
+> Make sure to [setup your account](https://github.com/WFP-VAM/ram-data-science-tools-docs/blob/main/docs/how-to/set-up-github-account.md) and request to be added to the WFP-VAM GitHub organization to one of the repo admins (reach out to APP-RD team)

 ## 👩‍💻 Contact Us